leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

 The domain object contains the entire simulation.
 Fluid simulations cannot leave the domain, it will either collide with the edge or disappear, depending on the domain's settings.

-Keep in mind that large domains require higher resolutions and longer bake times.
+Keep in mind that large domains need higher resolutions and longer bake times.
 You will want to make it just large enough that the simulation will fit inside it, but not so large that it takes too long to compute the simulation.

-To create a domain, add a cube and transform it until it encloses the area where you want fluid.
+To create a domain, add a cube and transform it until it encloses the area where you want the simulation to take place.
 Translation, rotation, and scaling are all allowed.
-To turn it into a fluid domain, click *Fluid* in :menuselection:`Properties --> Physics`, then select *Domain* as the fluid *Type*.
+To turn it into a fluid domain, click *Fluid* in the :menuselection:`Properties --> Physics` tab, then select *Domain* as the fluid *Type*.

 .. note::